Swathiwebtree/POS-Awesome-V15/README.md

 33. Payments Reconciliation
 34. A lot more bug fixes from the version 14
 35. Offline invoices that fail to submit are saved as draft documents
+36. Column visibility and item selector settings are stored on the server and synced across devices while still working offline

 ### How to Install